F4 (mathematics)

-In mathematics, F4 is the name of a Lie group and also its Lie algebra f4.
+In mathematics, F4 is a Lie group and also its Lie algebra f4.
 It is one of the five exceptional simple Lie groups.
 F4 has rank 4 and dimension 52.
 The compact form is simply connected and its outer automorphism group is the trivial group.
 Its fundamental representation is 26-dimensional.

 The compact real form of F4 is the isometry group of a 16-dimensional Riemannian manifold known as the octonionic projective plane OP2.
 This can be seen systematically using a construction known as the magic square, due to Hans Freudenthal and Jacques Tits.

 There are 3 real forms: a compact one, a split one, and a third one.
 They are the isometry groups of the three real Albert algebras.

 The F4 Lie algebra may be constructed by adding 16 generators transforming as a spinor to the 36-dimensional Lie algebra so(9), in analogy with the construction of E8.

 In older books and papers, F4 is sometimes denoted by E4.